Rainbow Bridge Tokyo: The Photo Guide (2026)

 • Beat the fence: High wire mesh fences cover the walkways.
 Cameras won’t fit through the gaps.
 Don’t despair.
 The secret is to look down.
 At ground level, there are grilles with vertical bars and no horizontal ones.
 By getting on your knees, you can fit most lenses through for an unobstructed shot.

 • Use the observation decks: At either end of the bridge, you’ll find observation platforms.
 Some are open, while others have fences with pre-cut holes for cameras.
-On the unfenced platforms, be extremely careful with your gear—if you drop it, it’s gone forever!
+On the unfenced platforms, be extremely careful with your gear.
+If you drop it, it’s gone forever!

 How to get to Rainbow Bridge (Shibaura entrance)